llm-bible/llm-bible.github.io/_publications/ezencan2020comparison.markdown

 ---
 layout: publication
-title: A Comparison of LSTM and BERT for Small Corpus
+title: A Comparison Of LSTM And BERT For Small Corpus
 authors: Ezen-can Aysu
 conference: "Arxiv"
 year: 2020